• Skip to primary navigation

 • Check by clicking the label and check whether the radio button is selected.

-• Check on the selection of the radio button’s respective web element (text box, drop-down ..etc.) is open or not.
+• Check whether the selection of the radio button’s respective web element (text box, drop-down ..etc.) is open.

 • Check the alignment of the radio button and label text in all browsers.